bitboxer/kvb_geo/README.md

 Do you want to participate?
 Just fork and send me a pull request.
 I am happy about everyone who wants to help!

+## Projects using this data

+* http://kvb.herokuapp.com - A small helper to find the time table of the nearest train stations